 Income and expenses in the comprehensive operating statement are classified according to whether or not they arise from 'transactions' or 'other economic flows'.
 This classification is consistent with the whole of government reporting format and is allowed under AASB 101 Presentation of Financial Statements.

 Balance sheet

 Assets and liabilities are presented in liquidity order with assets aggregated into financial assets and non-financial assets.
-Current and non-current assets and liabilities (those expected to be recovered or settled beyond 12 months) are disclosed in the notes, where relevant.
+Current and non-current assets and liabilities are disclosed in the notes, where relevant.

 Statement of changes in equity